Jrho19/getting_rest/README.md

 Tests were used in the spec/features/patient_appt_data_spec.rb file to ensure that the application could perform the desired functions.

-When importing data from the CSV file there were over lapping appointments so the rake task was aborted.
-Because I wanted to import all data I allowed the application to permit already existing data to be imported even they overlapped.
+Initially, when importing data from the CSV file there were over lapping appointments so the rake task was aborted.
+However the validation in the patient model did not allow overlapping appointments to be created.